walterra/react-milestones-vis/README.md

 - Install and run [node-html2img-render-server](https://github.com/walterra/node-html2img-render-server)
 - Use `yarn test:visual:update` to update existing snapshots

+For more information about the visual testing setup and troubleshooting, see [VISUAL_TESTING.md](./VISUAL_TESTING.md).

 ### `yarn build`

 Builds the app for production to the `build` folder using `rollup`.